-St. Louis Children’s Hospital’s neurorehabilitation program is a multi-disciplinary program designed to address the needs of children and adolescents who have suffered severe injury or illness.
-We provide in-patient rehabilitation for children age 6 months and older whose illness or injury has resulted in impaired physical, cognitive or communication skills.
+St. Louis Children’s Hospital’s Neurorehabilitation Program is a multi-disciplinary program designed to address the needs of children and adolescents who have suffered severe injury or illness.
+We provide inpatient neurorehabilitation for children age 10 months and older whose illness or injury has resulted in impaired physical, cognitive or communication skills.

 - Traumatic and other acquired brain injury

 - Hypoxic brain injury

 - Severe neuromuscular deconditioning secondary to prolonged ventilatory support